openmcp-project/docs/docs/about/design/service-provider-design.md

 ```

 :::info
-A `ServiceProviderConfig` may hold configuration parameters other than `ReleaseChannel` information/artifact versions.
-In that sense it is more than just a 'version pinning' mechanism.
+A `ServiceProviderConfig` may include configuration parameters beyond just `ReleaseChannel` information or artifact versions.
+In this sense, it is more than just a 'version pinning' mechanism.
 :::

 ### Deployment Model

 A `ServiceProvider` runs on the `PlatformCluster` and reconcile its `ServiceProviderAPI` on the `OnboardingCluster`.
-A `ServiceProvider` deploys a `DomainService` either on a `WorkloadCluster` or `MCPCluster` that reconciles the `DomainServiceAPI`.
+It deploys a `DomainService` on either a `WorkloadCluster` or `MCPCluster`, which then reconciles the `DomainServiceAPI`.

 ```mermaid
 graph TD